-The National Assembly is the legislative branch of government in Azerbaijan.
+The National Assembly- the Parliament - also transliterated as Milli Majlis, is the legislative branch of government in Map detailing the disputed territories in Azerbaijan and ArmeniaAzerbaijan.
 The unicameral National Assembly has 125 deputies.
 The most recent parliamentary elections, held in November 2015, resulted in a victory for the ruling New Azerbaijan Party.